-To apply this idea, we first analyse \eqref{lagr} in detail, in two different points of view.
-We first review that theory, showing four different asymptotic solutions, with a special attention to the inflationary solution proposed in \cite{PhysRevD.80.103505}.
-Then we introduce a new set of variables that allow us to see the most important asymptotic solutions as points in phase space, from which we can see which ones are sources and attractors.
-We present that in Section \ref{revndc}.
+In Section \ref{revndc}, we first analyze \eqref{lagr} in detail, in two different points of view.
+We first review that theory, which exhibits four different asymptotic solutions, with a highlight to the inflationary solution proposed in \cite{PhysRevD.80.103505}.
+Then we introduce a new set of variables that allows us to see the most important asymptotic solutions as points in phase space, from which we can see which ones are sources and attractors.

-In Section \ref{gw_section}, we show the precise behavior of $c_{\rm GW}$, which can be seen as a function of the product $\sqrt{\kappa}\dot{\phi}$ only, in order to establish the actual constraint over $\dot{\phi}$, which is Eq. \eqref{constrsushgw}.
-Now, once we compare this with the results from Section \ref{revndc}, we show how this leads to the fact that no asymptotic inflationary solution from \eqref{lagr} can agree with the $c_{\rm GW}$ constraint.

-Finally, in Section \ref{conc_section}, we make some conclusions about what can be done to have a deeper understanding of this result in future works.
+In Section \ref{gw_section}, we show the precise behavior of $c_{\rm GW}$, which can be expressed in NDC as a function of $\sqrt{\kappa}\dot{\phi}$ only.
+We first study the speed of gravitational waves in NDC, without taking into account observational data, and then we do it, in great detail.
+Hence, we can show that only a small range of values for $\sqrt{\kappa}\dot{\phi}$ is capable of producing viable gravitational waves and this range becomes way smaller when present day data is taken into account.
+Finally, in Section \ref{conc_section} we discuss some possible ways we could make sense of those results.